How to Assemble the Perfect Garden Shed with Ease

 Once your sides have been assembled, it’s time to erect your shed.
 Begin by securing two adjacent walls to create a standalone structure (include the back panel in these first two).
 This might require some assistance, particularly with large sheds, but once two walls are standing on their own, erecting the remaining two will be much easier.

 Secure your walls with the screws and rivets recommended in your assembly instructions.
 Once your four walls have been assembled, lift your roof panels into place and secure them, then fix your door.
-Finally, secure your shed by bolting it to the foundation and applying the provided trip to seal corners and fasten corners.
+Finally, secure your shed by attaching it to the foundation.
+A bolt down kit can be used for concrete foundations, or use the hardware supplied in your timber floor kit.

 The final step: Fill it, use it, love it

-The assembly of your shed will not be complete until you’ve stocked it with all your garden supplies.
+The assembly of your shed will not be complete until you’ve stocked it with all your gear.
 Move in, get settled, and make your garden shed another part of your home.
 For the perfect garden shed to fit your home, contact Duratuf today!